 - versatility and applicability on a national scale

-These tools are already used by ministries, territorial authorities and administrations involved in seismic risk planning and mitigation.
+These tools are already used by ministries, territorial authorities, and administrations involved in seismic risk planning and mitigation.

 Eucentre’s contribution: research, modelling and risk communication